 How to get a temporary supply of prescription drugs

-If your prescription drug is not on our Approved Drug List, you may request a temporary supply of this drug until we find another option for you.
+If your prescription drug is not on our Approved Drug List, you may request a temporary supply of this drug at any in-network pharmacy until we find another option for you.

 What is a temporary supply?

-A temporary supply or a "transition fill" gives you and your doctor or other health care provider time to change to another drug or to file a request to have Priority Health cover the drug for you.
+A temporary supply, or "transition fill," gives you and your doctor or other health care provider time to change to another drug or to file a request to have Priority Health cover the drug for you.

 Before learning how to request a temporary supply of your non-covered prescription, first find out if you're eligible.